-OVERVIEW: The JPB Foundation’s disease-related grantmaking focuses on Parkinson’s and diabetes.
+OVERVIEW: The JPB Foundation’s disease-related grantmaking centers on Parkinson’s and diabetes.
 The foundation has noted that it plans to add more diseases to its grantmaking roster in the future.

 IP TAKE: JPB offers sizeable grants to scientists who commit to working within a collaborative framework.
 Those that prefer to conduct their work in isolation will not find much luck with JPB.

-JPB's disease-related grantmaking comes out of its Medical Research program, awarding grants to consortiums of scientists studying Parkinson’s disease and diabetes.
-The foundation “supports five to eight world-class scientists who agree to conduct their research within a collaborative framework.”
-While JPB currently backs research into Parkinson’s and diabetes, it says it plans to add more diseases to its funding targets.
+JPB's Medical Research programs awards grants to consortiums of scientists performing research in its two targeted areas: Parkinson’s disease and diabetes.
+For each disease, the foundation “supports five to eight world-class scientists who agree to conduct their research within a collaborative framework.”
+JPB hand-picks groups of scientists who are “approaching their targeted disease from different angles, and whose work has complementary aspects.”

 The JPB Foundation also supports scientists at MIT’s Picower Institute for Learning and Memory (PILM).
 PILM’s research priorities are “the brain’s capacity for learning and memory” and “the diseases that contribute to neurological dysfunctions.”